seanboyce/ubiblio/SETUP.md

 Open the service in your web browser at `http://<ip>:8000`

-Note: This launches by default with uvicorn and no https support.
+Note: This launches by default with uvicorn and no https support -- e.g. fine for hosting on a local network.
+Also no DDOS protection: my understanding is that hosting redis inside Docker can have some unexpected security implications, so I've disabled it by default.
+If you really want to do it, then probably you should at least set up authentication.
+Then check out line 70 in main.py, I've left you an example of how to handle redis auth.

 # Docker Deployment (with Docker hub)